Julia Gilroy - Dance

 I began dancing at an early age and trained intensely from the age of 11 at pre-professional dance schools until the age of 18.

-After five years as a classical dancer I was eager to broaden my horizens and studied at the University of Surrey which was the first U.K. university to offer a full degree course in dance.
+Eager to broaden my horizens I studied at the University of Surrey which was the first U.K. university to offer a full degree course in dance.
 There was also an opportunity to teach community dance classes on and off campus which was most instructive and fun.
-After Surrey I taught dance for the LEA (London Education Authority) Pineapple Studios, various private schools as well as for educational projects attached to Adventures in Motion Pictures (AMP directed by Mathew Bourne) This was invaluable experience.
+After Surrey I taught dance for the LEA (London Education Authority) Pineapple Studios, various private schools as well as for educational projects attached to Adventures in Motion Pictures company .
+(AMP directed by Mathew Bourne) This was invaluable experience.